-F5.4(b) does not apply to Class 9c aged care buildings.
-Aged care buildings must comply with F5.4(c).
-F5.4(c) covers sound transmission through walls of sole-occupancy units from certain adjoining rooms and spaces.
+F5.5(c) applies to Class 9c aged care buildings and covers sound transmission through sole-occupancy units from certain adjoining rooms and spaces.
 The list of adjoining rooms and spaces does not include the words 'or the like' because it is intended to be specific to only those areas.

-The list of other spaces in F5.4(c) does not include stairways, public corridors, hallways, etc. The reason is that aged care buildings are to be provided with a level of sound insulation around the resident bedrooms/sleeping areas to ensure a level of privacy, but still allow the residents to be reassured they are not alone.
-If the $R_w$ of a wall is too high it may create a feeling of isolation for the residents and this can be detrimental to their well being.
+The list of other spaces in F5.5(c) does not include stairways, public corridors, hallways, etc. The reason is that aged care buildings are to be provided with a level of sound insulation around the resident bedroom/sleeping areas to ensure a level of privacy, but still allow the residents to be reassured they are not alone.
+If the $R_w$ of the wall is too high it may create a feeling of isolation for the residents and this can be detrimental to their well being.
 Being able to hear sounds that are outside their bedroom provides reassurance that assistance is available.
-The walls of sole-ocupancy units prescribed in F5.4(c) must be at least $45 R_w$ .
-Additional requirements are prescribed in F5.8 where a bedroom is located next to a kitchen or laundry.
+The walls of sole-occupancy units prescribed in F5.5(c) must be at least $R_w$ 45.